-There are two counseling programs offered through the Department of Counseling: the school counseling program and the clinical mental health counseling program.
-Both programs are offered on campus and via online delivery systems.
+There are two counseling concentrations offered through the Department of Counseling: the school counseling track and the clinical mental health counseling track.
+Both concentrations are offered on campus and via online delivery systems.
 The Department of Counseling also offers a masters of arts in human services which is offered via the online delivery system only.
-The campus programs are for full-time students and take two years to complete.
+The campus programs are for full-time students.
 Applications are accepted for entry into the on campus programs for the fall semester only.
-The online programs are for part-time students and take three years to complete.
-Applications are accepted for entry in the fall, spring and summer semesters.
+The online programs are for part-time students.
+Applications are accepted for entry in the online programs for the fall, spring and summer semesters.
 Course and admissions requirements for on campus and online students are the same.